blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/maven.md

 graph C belongs.
 Its position in the test scope is irrelevant since test scope is being excluded.
 Rather than excluding C in this case, [solution_name] puts it under the placeholder "component" named *Additional_Components*.

+## Maven Wrapper CLI

+The Maven Wrapper CLI detector attempts to run on your project if it finds a pom.groovy file in the source directory (top level), and then operates exactly as the Maven CLI detector does.

-## Maven Parse detector
+## Maven Project Inspector

-The Maven parse detector uses Project Inspector, which currently does not support plugins.
+The Maven Project Inspector detector uses Project Inspector, which currently does not support plugins.